CleverProgrammer/college_2016_spring/bio_101/ch_1_notes.md

 ###### Order: The highly ordered structure of life
 --------------------------------------------------
-**Regulation** - Homeostasis, maintaining a constant internal environment, an ability to control an organism's internal environment within limits that sustain life.
+**Regulation** - Homeostasis, maintaining a constant internal environment, an ability to control an organism's internal environment within limits that sustain life. <br>
-**Growth and Development** - Consistent growth and development controlled by inherited DNA **Energy processing** - The use of chemical energy to pwer an organism's activities and chemical activities **Response to the environment** - An ability to respond to environmental stimuli.
+**Growth and Development** - Consistent growth and development controlled by inherited DNA <br>
+**Energy processing** - The use of chemical energy to pwer an organism's activities and chemical activities <br>
+**Response to the environment** - An ability to respond to environmental stimuli. <br>